bsamtleben/color-ctf-walkthroughs/machines/cantaloupe/hints.md

 <details>
   <summary><b>Hint 5:</b> Privilege escalation II</summary>
   <br>
-  Executables with the `setuid` flag need to be programmed carefully.
-Each single command line parameter can decide between security and insecurity.
+  Executables with the <code>setuid</code> flag need to be programmed carefully.
+Each single command line parameter can decide between security and vulnerability.
 </details>